GalaktikasoftOfficial/RanetMondrian/README.md

 # Ranet Mondrian

 Mondrian is an OLAP (Online Analytical Processing) server that enables business users to analyze large quantities of data in real-time.
-Mondrian is a Relation OLAP server (ROAP).
+Mondrian is a Relation OLAP server (ROLAP).
 To store and manage the warehouse data, the relational OLAP uses relational or extended-relational DBMS.

 Ranet Mondrian is a distribution of the Mondrian engine version, ready to use.